deepinv/deepinv/docs/source/user_guide/reconstruction/sampling.rst

 All MCMC methods inherit from :class:`deepinv.sampling.BaseSampling`.
-The function :func:`deepinv.sampling.sampling_builder` returns an instance of :class:`deepinv.sampling.BaseSampling` with the optimization algorithm of choice, either a predefined one (``"SKRock"``, ``"ULA"``), or with a user-defined one.
+The function :func:`deepinv.sampling.sampling_builder` returns an instance of :class:`deepinv.sampling.BaseSampling` with the optimization algorithm of choice, either a predefined one (``"SKRock"``, ``"ULA"``), or with a user-defined one (an instance of :class:`deepinv.sampling.SamplingIterator`).
 For example, we can use ULA with a score prior:

 .. doctest::